dcunited001/dcunited001.github.io/_drafts/karma-and-moral-consequentialism.md

 LOTS OF IT*.

 > We are the transplanar entities embodying the dualistic
 > generalizations of Xor.
+We can be anyone, but never everyone, nor
-We are the dreamweaver manifest as auxiliary
+> one person.
+We are the semiotic dreamweaver manifest as auxiliary
 > dimensions of space, projected wherever Might be Love.

 ### You Can Never Take Our Dreams